3-MCPD

 3-MCPD (3-monochloropropane-1,2-diol or 3-chloropropane-1,2-diol) is an organic chemical compound with the formula HOCH2CH(OH)CH2Cl.
 It is a colorless liquid.
-It is a versatile multifunctional building block.
-The compound has attracted attention as the most common member of chemical food contaminants known as chloropropanols.
+The compound has attracted notoreity as the most common member of chemical food contaminants known as chloropropanols.
 It is suspected to be carcinogenic in humans.

+Accidental and intentional production

-It is produced in foods treated at high temperatures with hydrochloric acid to speed up protein hydrolysis.
-As a byproduct of this process, chloride can react with the glycerol backbone of lipids to produce 3-MCPD.
-3-MCPD can also occur in foods that have been in contact with materials containing epichlorohydrin-based wet-strength resins which are used in the production of some tea bags and sausage casings.
+3-MCPD, together with its isomer 2-MCPD, is thought to be produced when fat-containing foods are treated at high temperatures with hydrochloric acid.
+Such treatments are sometimes used to accelerate protein hydrolysis, making food more digestable.
+In such a treatment chloride is thought to react with the glycerol backbone of lipids to produce 3-MCPD and 2-MCPD.

+Chlorination of glycerol gives the 3-MCPD:

+The same compound can be produced by hydrolysis of epichlorohydrin.

+Occurrence

 In 2009, 3-MCPD was found in some East Asian and Southeast Asian sauces such as oyster sauce, Hoisin sauce, and soy sauce.
 Using hydrochloric acid is far faster than traditional slow fermentation.
 A 2013 European Food Safety Authority report indicated margarine, vegetable oils (excluding walnut oil), preserved meats, bread, and fine bakery wares as major sources in Europe.

 3-MCPD can also be found in many paper products treated with polyamidoamine-epichlorohydrin wet-strength resins.